 Check IKT Abuse

-Some students who have reached upper levels have achieved this by overuse of IKT ("I Know This") button.
+Some students who have reached upper levels have achieved this by overuse of the IKT ("I Know This") button.

 - You can check to see if the student overused the IKT option by looking at the Ready Words category from the student's dashboard.

-- If there is a large number of words in IKT, contact Membean support and we can return the words back into the student's training stream.
+- If there is a large number of words marked as IKT, contact Membean support and we can return the words back into the student's training stream.
 Students can also un-skip IKT words from their accounts.

 - You can also disable the IKT button for the student if you see it being abused throughout their training.

 Students on the High School List